7abushahla/Student-Engagement/README.md

 Inference time is measured using the provided inference scripts in the previous section.
 Each script runs the model for **1,000 inferences** and reports the mean and standard deviation of the inference times in **milliseconds (ms)**.
 Additionally, Frames Per Second (FPS) is calculated as the inverse of the mean inference time (FPS = 1 / time).

-The results are saved in the experiments/ directory as inference_time_results.csv.
+The results are saved in the [`results/`](results/) directory as a csv file for each model varient on all edge devices.

 ### Power Consumption
 Power consumption measurements are performed using the **[Yocto-Amp](https://www.yoctopuce.com/EN/products/usb-electrical-sensors/yocto-amp)** current sensor.
 Below are the step-by-step instructions: